 If you want to access the brokerage from your desktop, they also have this option available.

-Robinhood offers fractional shares through its brokerage service, meaning you can buy portions of a stocks rather than purchasing entire shares which can become costly.
+Robinhood offers fractional shares through its brokerage service, meaning you can buy portions of a stock rather than purchasing entire shares which can become costly.

 Idle money that is uninvested within a brokerage account will gain interest through Robinhood’s “Cash Management” online savings account.